 Step 1: Determine how best to optimize the option holder’s wealth consistent with risk temperament and personal and financial goals.
 The strategies will generally fall into one of these categories:

 - Diversification of the overall portfolio and potential concentrated stock risk and return

 - Capture of profit for personal consumption or needs

-Step 2: Determine the best time to exercise the option.
+Step 2: Identify the best time to exercise the option.
 Since most options become exercisable over a period of years, it is imperative to know the timetable available under the plan document.

-Step 3: Understand what cash needs the option holder might have in the period prior to option expiration.
-The greater those needs relative to existing personal liquidity, the increased likelihood the option holder should sell and realize the profit in the option in the short- to intermediate-term.
+Step 3: Determine what cash needs the option holder has in the period up until option expiration.
+The greater those needs relative to existing personal liquidity, the increased likelihood that the option holder should sell and realize the profit on the option in the short- to intermediate-term.

-Step 4: Determine the expected performance of the stock relative to its current value, and how that might be impacted by general market performance.
-Generally, if the stock that underlies the option is expected to appreciate significantly it is beneficial to defer exercise to lessen portfolio risk and maximize returns; however, this must be weighed against the benefits of portfolio diversification.
+Step 4: Calculate the expected performance of the stock relative to its current value and how that might be impacted by general market performance.
+Generally, if the stock that underlies the option is expected to appreciate significantly, it is beneficial to defer exercise to lessen portfolio risk and maximize returns; however, this must be weighed against the benefits of portfolio diversification.

 5. Is it possible to gift an employee stock option to others?
-If the answer is yes, what are the income and transfer tax consequences?
+If yes, what are the income and transfer tax consequences?

-Clearly, managing the wealth potential of employee stock options is complicated, but affords significant appreciation potential.
-In addition to seeking to minimize taxes and financing costs, option holders can often benefit from optimizing tax deferral in light of company specific and overall financial market performance.
-The key is to develop a well thought out strategy and not let day to day stock or market performance guide the decision-making process.
+Clearly, managing the wealth potential of employee stock options is complicated but affords significant appreciation potential.
+In addition to seeking to minimize taxes and financing costs, option holders can oftentimes benefit from optimizing tax deferral in light of company specific and overall financial market performance.
+The key is to develop a strategy that has been thoroughly considered and not let day–to–day stock or market performance guide the decision-making process.